 Nightly emails of your workouts are included for easy view, and to keep you on track.

 A coach is responsible for creating a detailed training program, individualized to your specific goals, skill level, and lifestyle.
 Training files can be uploaded for your coach to view and comment.
 Your coach reviews heart rates, power, pace, and other stats for each workout, including the notes on how you felt.
 Comparing your workout file and notes to the daily goal allows your coach to gain a very detailed view of your training day.
 Through this process, your coach will know exactly where you are at in training, how much training you can handle to push your limits, and when it is time to rest and recover.

-If you would like to learn more about coaching programs, contact Coach, Mike Schultz at firstname.lastname@example.org or 814-289-6620.
+If you would like to learn more about coaching programs, contact Head cycling and Endurance Coach, Mike Schultz at firstname.lastname@example.org or 814-289-6620.